stakei00/method-of-characteristics/engine_inlet/README.md

 1. configure input files
-    a. run file (.json) - contains parameters including freestream properties, gas constants, and mesh settings (see Input folder)
+    a. run file (.json) - contains parameters including freestream properties, gas constants, and mesh settings (see Input folder for examples)
-    b. geometry file (.json) - class containing functions for y(x) and dy/dx(x) for centerbody and cowl surfaces (see geometry folder)
+    b. geometry file (.json) - class containing geometry data.
+Can be of multiple forms:
+        -piecewise function declaration (see 'geometry/straight_cone_M2.5_geom.json')
+        -least squares polynomial fit with 1st and 2nd derivative continuity see ('geometry/NASA_D6078_MX.XX_geom.json)
+        -spline interpolation (see 'geometry/NASA_D6078_MX.XX_Interpolated.json')
-    c. plot profile (.json) - contains settings for generating figures after a solution has been run (see post_processing folder)
+    c. plot profile (.json) - contains settings for generating figures after a solution has been run (see post_processing folder) see 'post_processing/plot_all.json' for generating full range of plots

-2. run the main class by importing aimcat, calling aimcat.main() with your .json input files.
+2. run the main class by importing aimcat, calling aimcat.main() with all your .json input file paths as arguments.
+Boolean keyword arguments include:

+        export:         export results to .csv file when solution finished
+        preview_geom:  generate a preview of the loaded geometry before solving